chris-owen/markdown-cv/index.md

 **Owen, C.L.** and M.S.
 Moulds, 2016.
 Systematics and phylogeny of the Australian cicada genus Pauropsalta Goding and Froggatt and allied genera (Hemiptera: Cicadidae: Cicadettini). *Records of the Australian Museum* 68(4): 117-200.

 `2015`
-Hinchliff, C.,…**C.L.
-Owen** et al., 2015.
+Hinchliff, C.E., S.A.
+Smith, J.F.
+Allman, J.G.
+Burleigh, R. Chaudhary, L.M.
+Coghill, K.A.
+Crandall, J. Deng, B.T.
+Drew, R. Gazis, K. Gude, D.S.
+Hibbett, L.A.
+Katz, H.D.
+Laughinghouse, E.J.
+McTavish, P.E.
+Midford, **C.L.
+Owen**, R.H.
+Ree, J.A.
+Rees, D.E.
+Soltis, T. Williams, K.A.
+Cranston, 2015.
 Synthesis of phylogeny and taxonomy for a comprehensive tree of life. *Proceedings of the National Academy of Sciences* 112(41): 12764-12769.

 `2015`
 Ellis, E., D.C.
 Marshall, K.B.R.
 Hill, **C.L.
 Owen**, P. Kamp, C. Simon, 2015.
 Phylogeography of six North Island, New Zealand cicadas and their relationships to multiple biogeographic boundaries suggests a re-evaluation of the Taupo Line. *Journal of Biogeography* 42: 1761-1775.